Enjoying our puzzle hints?

 Why is “THIMBLE” in the Blue group?

-A small metal cup used to protect the finger while sewing, also a classic Monopoly token
+A small cup-shaped container used to protect the end of a finger while sewing

 Green group — ASSOCIATED WITH THE MOON